Patrick Willis: 2008

 In his second NFL season, Willis scored his first career NFL touchdown against Seattle, returning an interception for 86 yards.
+In Week 5, he had 18 total tackles (14 solo) and one sack against the Patriots.

 On December 16, during another dominating season with the 49ers, Willis was named the starting inside linebacker for the NFC Pro Bowl team.
 In just two seasons, he established himself as one of the top linebackers in the NFL.
+He finished the 2008 season with one sack, 141 total tackles (109 solo), one interception, ten passes defended, one forced fumble, and fumble recovery.

 At the end of the year, Willis finished second in tackles and was voted to his second consecutive Pro Bowl, this time as a starter.
 He was also voted second-team All-Pro, barely missing the first team as Jon Beason of Carolina Panthers collected one more vote than Willis.

 2009

 Willis started the season strong in the opener against the Arizona Cardinals.
 He recorded 14 tackles and an interception in a 20–16 win in Arizona.
-He also had a huge game in week 4 against St. Louis finishing with 8 tackles, 2.5 sacks and an interception return for a 23-yard touchdown.
+He also had a productive game in week 4 against St. Louis finishing with 8 tackles, 2.5 sacks and an interception return for a 23-yard touchdown.

 The biggest improvement in his game from the previous year was the increased sideline-to-sideline range.
 Willis made 54 tackles on plays labeled as "Wide left" or "Wide right" which accounted for 35.5% of his total tackles.
 In that area, he led all inside linebackers by a large margin.
 He was also the league leader in impact plays with a total of 27.

 At the end of the year, Willis accumulated an NFL-leading 152 tackles along with four sacks, three forced fumbles, eight pass deflections and three interceptions.
 He has now led the league in tackles in two of his first three seasons.
 Willis also earned first-team All-Pro receiving 49/50 votes from the AP and was voted to his third consecutive Pro Bowl.
 However, shortly before the Pro Bowl, which was set in South Florida, Willis decided to play it safe and opted not to play due to a leg injury he sustained.
 He stayed in South Florida for the game and stood on the sideline in support of the NFC team and 49er teammates Frank Gore, Vernon Davis, Justin Smith and Andy Lee.

 Willis was named the 2009 NFL Alumni Linebacker of the Year, an award voted on by past NFL linebackers.
 Willis also became the second NFL player to win the Butkus Award since it was expanded in 2008 to include high school and professional winners in part to help end anabolic steroid abuse among young athletes.